 ‘All right then,’ said Samara.
 ‘I’ll be back in a trice.’

-‘We have loads and loads of sugar,’ cried the princess, ‘but we need to talk.
+‘We have loads of sugar,’ cried the princess, relieved to see him.
+‘Come in please.
+We need to talk.
 We have an emergency, and perhaps you can help us.’
 She paused to stare at him.
 ‘How on earth are you managing to stand outside in this weather?
 Come in at once.
 Otherwise you’ll be like a roasted chicken in next to no time.’

 ‘You mentioned a medicine last night,’ said the princess.
 ‘Do you happen to be carrying any samples with you by any chance?’